Rep. Lisa C. McClain Sells Off Shares of Brown & Brown, Inc. (NYSE:BRO)

 Brown & Brown Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, November 12th.
-Investors of record on Wednesday, November 5th were paid a $0.165 dividend.
-This is a positive change from Brown & Brown’s previous quarterly dividend of $0.15.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, November 12th.
+Stockholders of record on Wednesday, November 5th were paid a $0.165 dividend.
+This is an increase from Brown & Brown’s previous quarterly dividend of $0.15.
 This represents a $0.66 annualized dividend and a dividend yield of 0.8%.
 The ex-dividend date of this dividend was Wednesday, November 5th.
-Brown & Brown’s payout ratio is presently 19.76%.
+Brown & Brown’s payout ratio is currently 19.76%.

-Institutional investors have recently bought and sold shares of the stock.
-GW&K Investment Management LLC lifted its holdings in Brown & Brown by 104.4% during the first quarter.
-GW&K Investment Management LLC now owns 419 shares of the financial services provider’s stock worth $52,000 after acquiring an additional 214 shares during the period.
-Access Investment Management LLC bought a new position in Brown & Brown in the 2nd quarter valued at $1,109,000.
-Sumitomo Mitsui Trust Group Inc. increased its position in shares of Brown & Brown by 30.6% during the 2nd quarter.
-Sumitomo Mitsui Trust Group Inc. now owns 760,893 shares of the financial services provider’s stock valued at $84,360,000 after purchasing an additional 178,082 shares during the last quarter.
-Jefferies Financial Group Inc. bought a new stake in shares of Brown & Brown during the 1st quarter worth $3,043,000.
-Finally, Jump Financial LLC boosted its holdings in shares of Brown & Brown by 737.8% in the 1st quarter.
-Jump Financial LLC now owns 99,222 shares of the financial services provider’s stock worth $12,343,000 after buying an additional 87,379 shares during the last quarter.
-Institutional investors own 71.01% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Prana Capital Management LP grew its position in shares of Brown & Brown by 34.3% in the third quarter.
+Prana Capital Management LP now owns 940,841 shares of the financial services provider’s stock valued at $88,241,000 after purchasing an additional 240,249 shares during the period.
+CIBC Bancorp USA Inc. purchased a new position in Brown & Brown in the 3rd quarter valued at about $3,804,000.
+First Affirmative Financial Network lifted its stake in Brown & Brown by 13.3% in the 3rd quarter.
+First Affirmative Financial Network now owns 2,597 shares of the financial services provider’s stock valued at $244,000 after buying an additional 304 shares in the last quarter.
+Caerus Investment Advisors LLC acquired a new stake in Brown & Brown in the 3rd quarter worth about $610,000.
+Finally, Faithward Advisors LLC increased its stake in Brown & Brown by 0.7% during the 3rd quarter.
+Faithward Advisors LLC now owns 30,980 shares of the financial services provider’s stock worth $2,906,000 after buying an additional 230 shares in the last quarter.
+Hedge funds and other institutional investors own 71.01% of the company’s stock.

-A number of equities research analysts have commented on BRO shares.
-Bank of America restated a “neutral” rating and issued a $97.00 price target (down from $135.00) on shares of Brown & Brown in a report on Monday, November 3rd.
-Argus reissued a “hold” rating on shares of Brown & Brown in a research report on Thursday, July 31st.
-Wells Fargo & Company decreased their target price on Brown & Brown from $98.00 to $92.00 and set an “equal weight” rating for the company in a research report on Wednesday, October 29th.
-Weiss Ratings reiterated a “hold (c)” rating on shares of Brown & Brown in a report on Thursday, November 20th.
-Finally, Morgan Stanley reduced their price objective on Brown & Brown from $95.00 to $85.00 and set an “equal weight” rating for the company in a research note on Monday, November 17th.
-Five investment analysts have rated the stock with a Buy rating, eleven have assigned a Hold rating and one has issued a Sell rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Hold” and a consensus target price of $102.69.
+A number of research analysts have recently issued reports on BRO shares.
+Wells Fargo & Company lowered their price target on shares of Brown & Brown from $98.00 to $92.00 and set an “equal weight” rating on the stock in a report on Wednesday, October 29th.
+Weiss Ratings reissued a “hold (c)” rating on shares of Brown & Brown in a research report on Thursday, November 20th.
+Barclays decreased their price target on Brown & Brown from $102.00 to $84.00 and set an “equal weight” rating for the company in a research note on Thursday, November 20th.
+Morgan Stanley lowered their price target on Brown & Brown from $95.00 to $85.00 and set an “equal weight” rating for the company in a report on Monday, November 17th.
+Finally, Bank of America restated a “neutral” rating and set a $97.00 price objective (down previously from $135.00) on shares of Brown & Brown in a report on Monday, November 3rd.
+Five analysts have rated the stock with a Buy rating, eleven have issued a Hold rating and one has assigned a Sell rating to the stock.
+Based on data from MarketBeat.com, Brown & Brown presently has an average rating of “Hold” and a consensus price target of $102.69.

 About Representative McClain